 How do we promote service and encourage boys to become global citizens?

-What curriculum is taught in Year 9?
+What curriculum is taught in Year 9 and 10?

 The Curriculum is sourced from the School Curriculum and Standards Authority and is the Western Australian version of the Australian Curriculum.
 It comprises content descriptors, General Capabilities and Cross Curricular Priorities.